IgnitionBoulder/2015week1/deliverables/README.md

 #### meta
 Why do we separate HTML and CSS?
+The seperation between HTML and CSS is important becasue they each work to complete there own things, one is the foundation and the other is the structure adn the design.
+They work together to make the code and everything work in unison, although they need to be seperated becasue they are different entities.
+Each one has their own coding format and then they come together to make one site.

 #### HTML
 What are classes and IDs (and how are they different)?